Perishable Prepared Food Manufacturers

 Recent Developments

-- According to the US Bureau of Labor Statistics data, producer prices for perishable prepared food manufacturers rose 5.3% in July compared to a year ago after rising 4.5% in the previous July-versus-July annual comparison.
-Meanwhile, food industry sales and after-tax profits are lower this year than last, Census Bureau data shows.
-Employment by miscellaneous food product manufacturers fell 2.4% year over year in July, extending a contraction in the workforce that began early in the year, BLS data shows.
+- According to the US Bureau of Labor Statistics data, producer prices for perishable prepared food manufacturers declined 0.9% in September compared to a year ago after rising 3% in the previous September-versus-September annual comparison.
+Meanwhile, food industry sales and after-tax profits were sharply lower in the second quarter compared to Q2 2023 and versus the previous quarter, Census Bureau data shows.
+Employment by miscellaneous food product manufacturers, which includes makers of perishable prepared foods, declined 1.9% year over year in September, extending a contraction in the workforce that began early in the year, BLS data shows.

 - Competition for grocery store shelf space is heating up as brands vie for a shrinking number of spots, The Wall Street Journal reports.
 While claiming prime retail shelf space has always been competitive, it’s becoming more so as grocers trim the number of items they stock, shrink their retail footprints, and devote more space to their store brands, Steve Zurek, a VP at consumer research firm NIQ told WSJ.
 Between 2009 and 2023, square footage in supercenters and supermarkets decreased by 5% and 3.3%, respectively, NIQ data shows.
 Meanwhile, between 2020 and last year, retailers cut unique products by nearly 9%, per NIQ.
 Retailers are prioritizing products that help inflation-weary consumers save money to keep them coming back.
 In response, consumer-packaged-goods and food companies are “ investing in new products and working to ensure packaging and prices appeal to shoppers – and to grocers,” WSJ reports.